powsybl/powsybl-tutorials/docs/security-analysis.md

 Operator strategy results
 ````

-### Create a state Monitor
+## Use state monitor

-A state Monitor provides information about the state of elements of the network such as branch, bus and three-winding transformers
+A `StateMonitor` provides information about the state of network elements we want to monitor such as branch, bus and three-winding transformers...

-As an example, we are going to add state monitor parameter, we will add branch and voltage levels ids that we want information about.
+As an example, we are going to add state monitor parameter, we will add branch and voltage levels ids that we want to monitor.

 ```java